 Charter hire payments to third parties for chartered-in vessels are treated as operating leases for accounting purposes.
 Navios Holdings is also committed to making rental payments under operating leases for its office premises.
-Future minimum rental payments under Navios Holdings' non-cancelable operating leases are disclosed in Navios Holdings' Consolidated Financial Statements included in this Annual Report.
-As of December 31, 2012, Navios Holdings was contingently liable for letters of guarantee and letters of credit amounting to \$0.6 million issued by various banks in favor of various organizations and the total amount was collateralized by cash deposits which are included as a component of restricted cash.
+Future minimum rental payments under Navios Holdings' non-cancelable operating leases are included in the contractual obligations above.
+As of December 31, 2013, Navios Holdings was contingently liable for letters of guarantee and letters of credit amounting to \$0.6 million issued by various banks in favor of various organizations and the total amount was collateralized by cash deposits, which are included as a component of restricted cash.

-Contemporaneously with the credit default insurance restructuring, the Company entered into an agreement to provide supplemental charter insurance to Navios Partners.
-The agreement provided Navios Partners with guarantees against counterparty default on certain existing charters, which had previously been covered by the credit default insurance for the same vessels, same periods and same amounts.
-The supplemental charter insurance covers \$76.7 million of aggregate future charter payments and provides for a maximum possible payout of \$20.0 million by the Company to Navios Partners.
-Premiums that are calculated on the same basis as the restructured credit default insurance are included in the management fee that is paid by Navios Partners to Navios Holdings pursuant to the management agreement.
-As of December 31, 2012, no claims had been submitted to Navios Holdings.
+In November 2012 (as amended in March 2014), the Company entered into an agreement with Navios Partners that provided Navios Partners with guarantees against counterparty default on certain existing charters (the "Navios Partners Guarantee").
+The Navios Partners Guarantee provided Navios Partners with guarantees against counterparty default on certain existing charters, which had previously been covered by the charter insurance for the same vessels, same periods and same amounts.
+The Navios Partners Guarantee provides for a maximum possible payout of \$20.0 million by the Company to Navios Partners.
+Premiums that are calculated on the same basis as the restructured charter insurance are included in the management fee that is paid by

+Navios Partners to Navios Holdings pursuant to the management agreement.
+As of December 31, 2013, no claims had been submitted to Navios Holdings.